-Operating Lease Receivable - Historically, our accounts receivable from tenants has not been material; however, given the impacts from the COVID-19 pandemic discussed below, our net accounts receivable balance, which is recorded in other assets on the consolidated balance sheet, has increased from approximately \$4.8 million at December 31, 2019 to approximately \$18.8 million at December 31, 2020.
-Straight-line rent adjustments recorded as a receivable in other assets on the consolidated balance sheets were approximately \$65.8 million and \$61.6 million as of December 31, 2020 and December 31, 2019, respectively.
+Operating Lease Receivable - Historically, our accounts receivable from tenants has not been material; however, given the impacts from the COVID-19 pandemic discussed below, our net accounts receivable balance, which is recorded in prepaids and other assets on the consolidated balance sheet, has decreased from approximately \$18.8 million at December 31, 2020 to approximately \$9.9 million at December 31, 2021, primarily due to collections of deferred April and May 2020 rents over the twelve month period.
+Straight-line rent adjustments recorded as a receivable in prepaid and other assets on the consolidated balance sheets were approximately \$53.3 million and \$65.8 million as of December 31, 2021 and December 31, 2020, respectively.

 Individual leases are assessed for collectability and upon the determination that the collection of rents is not probable, accrued rent and accounts receivable are written off as an adjustment to rental revenue.
 Revenue from leases where collection is deemed to be less than probable is recorded on a cash basis until collectability is determined to be probable.
 Further we assess whether operating lease receivables, at a portfolio level, are appropriately valued based upon an analysis of balances outstanding, historical bad debt levels and current economic trends including discussions with tenants for potential lease amendments.
 Our estimate of the collectability of accrued rents and accounts receivable is based on the best information available to us at the time of preparing the financial statements.

 The duration of the COVID-19 pandemic, recent tenant bankruptcies and other significant uncertainties with the economy required significant judgment to be used when estimating the collection of rents through December 31, 2020.
-See Note 3 for amounts we recorded as a reduction of revenues for uncollectible accounts.
+See Note 3 for amounts we recorded as a reduction of revenues for uncollectible accounts for the year ended December 31, 2020.

 Concentration of Credit Risk - We perform ongoing credit evaluations of our tenants.
 Although the tenants operate principally in the retail industry, the properties are geographically diverse.
-No single tenant accounted for 10% or more of combined base and percentage rental revenues or gross leasable area during 2020, 2019 or 2018.
+No single tenant accounted for 10% or more of combined base and percentage rental revenues or gross leasable area during 2021, 2020 or 2019.
 See Note 3 for disclosures regarding credit risk due to the COVID-19 pandemic.

 Supplemental Cash Flow Information - We purchase capital equipment and incur costs relating to construction of new facilities, including tenant finishing allowances.
-Expenditures included in accounts payable and accrued expenses were as follows for the years ended December 31, 2020, 2019 and 2018 (in thousands):
+Expenditures included in accounts payable and accrued expenses were as follows for the years ended December 31, 2021, 2020 and 2019 (in thousands):

-2020 2019 2018 Costs relating to construction included in accounts payable and accrued expenses \$ \$ 22,814 17,61 9 \$ 15,772 Interest paid, net of interest capitalized was as follows for the years ended December 31, 2020, 201 ' housand , 20: 20 2019 2018 Interest paid, net of interest capitalized \$ 58,021 \$ 57,237 \$ 60,529
+2021 2020 2019 Costs relating to construction included in accounts payable and accrued expenses \$ 11,663 \$ 22,814 \$ 17,619 Interest paid, net of interest capitalized was as follows for the years ended December 31, 2021, 2020 and 2019 (in thousands):

+2021 2021 2020 2019 Interest paid, net of interest capitalized \$ 45,114 \$ 58,021 \$ 57,237